-For a group of reinsurance contracts held, on initial recognition of an underlying onerous group of insurance contracts or on addition of onerous underlying insurance contracts to a group, the Group establishes a loss recovery component and, as a result, recognises a gain in profit or loss.
+For a group of reinsurance contracts held, on initial recognition of an underlying onerous group of insurance contracts or on addition of onerous underlying insurance contracts to a group, the Company establishes a loss recovery component and, as a result, recognises a gain in profit or loss.
 The amount of the loss recovery component adjusts the CSM of a group of reinsurance contracts held.
 It is calculated at an amount equal to the loss recognised on the underlying insurance contracts multiplied by the percentage of claims on the underlying insurance contracts the Company expects to recover from the group of reinsurance contracts held.
 After initial recognition, the carrying amount of the loss-recovery component shall not exceed the portion of the carrying amount of the loss component of the onerous group of underlying insurance contracts that the entity expects to recover from the group of reinsurance contracts held.
 Reversal of the loss recovery component adjusts the CSM and the risk adjustment of the group of reinsurance contracts held.
 After establishing a reinsurance loss recovery component, except for further additions of onerous contracts to the underlying groups, its amount is adjusted for:

-- · Changes in fulfilment cash flows of underlying insurance contracts related to future service and do not adjust the CSM of their respective groups - Loss recovery component reversals to the extent those reversals are not changes in the fulfilment cash flows of the • Loss recovery component reversals to the extent those reversals are not changes in the fulfilment cash flows of the group of reinsurance contracts held.
+- Changes in fulfilment cash flows of underlying insurance contracts related to future service and do not adjust the CSM of their respective groups - Loss recovery component reversals to the extent those reversals are not changes in the fulfilment cash flows of the group of reinsurance contracts held.
 These adjustments are calculated and presented in profit or loss.
 The Company adjusts the carrying amount of the CSM of a group of reinsurance contracts held at the end of a reporting period to reflect changes in the fulfilment cash flows applying the same approach as for insurance contracts issued, except when the underlying contract is onerous and the change in the fulfilment cash flows for underlying insurance contracts is recognised in profit or loss by adjusting the loss component.
 The respective changes in reinsurance contracts held is also recognised in profit and loss (adjusting the loss recovery component).